Pierce Turner: Biography

 Turner embarked on what he called his Parlour Tour, performing in over seventy private houses in Ireland, accompanied by London-based Wicklow film maker Colin Murnane who was making the documentary The Song for the Year (2007).

 Other songs by Turner were featured in the film Snakes and Ladders and the HBO TV show The Wire (his version of "Dirty Old Town").
 Christy Moore recorded Turner's songs "Wicklow Hills" and "Musha God Help Her".
 Moore's 2004 box set includes the track I Love the Way Pierce Turner Sings.

-In 2005, "Wicklow Hills" was voted among the top twenty-five Irish songs of all time by Today FM in a nationwide poll.
 His album The Boy to Be With was released in 2006 and includes Turner's tribute to late Irish bluesman Rory Gallagher.

 Turner commented on his lack of commercial success in 1993:

 I find that the American people really like what I do when I'm put in front of an audience of normal people, but when the recording industry gets my records, they tend to think the public won't understand or won't care about it.
 Maybe it's not happy enough or something.
 There's no use complaining about it.
 I'm choosing to go around that and go directly to the people.

 In late 2011, work commenced on a new collection, Songs foR a veRRy small OrchestRa, recorded in Ireland and released in 2012.
 Turner described the sound of the record as "Baroque Pop".
-The song "Yogi with a Broken Heart" contains a synthesizer accompaniment from Philip Glass, with whom Turner had performed the song at Carnegie Hall in 2011.
+The song "Yogi with a Broken Heart" contains a synthesizer accompaniment from Philip Glass, with whom Turner had performed the song at Carnegie Hall in 2010.

+In 2019, Turner began writing a column for the Wexford People and in 2024 he published a book of short stories, Living by the River, inspired by his experiences living by the River Slaney in Wexford town.